-“Thanks very much again for all you did to help us reach agreement, Karen.
+“Thanks very much again for all you did to help us reach agreement.
 It was a difficult process, much tougher than I had expected, but I was extremely glad you were there to give clarity and authority to the process and keep us all on track.
 You worked incredibly hard for us and rescued the process more than once.
 Despite the difficulties, looking back I am glad we chose the collaborative approach rather than the traditional court approach which I think would have been even tougher.”

 The above is a direct quote from my client who, along with her husband, chose to resolve her financial claims on divorce using the collaborative process.
-I think it is a high recommendation of the process which acknowledges that, although it asks a lot of the clients (and the lawyers), it has enabled my client to look back and feel proud that she and her husband made that decision rather than taking the court or normal litigation route.
+We think it is a high recommendation of the process which acknowledges that, although it asks a lot of the clients (and the lawyers), it has enabled our client to look back and feel proud that she and her husband made that decision rather than taking the court or normal litigation route.

 What is collaborative law and what makes it different from the traditional litigation process?

 Any lawyer seeking to explain collaborative law will probably centre on its differences from the traditional litigation process, but for many clients these are matters of nuance:

 - the duties of a lawyer are different, they are working with rather than against the other lawyer;

 - they are not aiming for the best outcome for their client at the expense of the other party but seeking the best outcome for the family overall and for any children as a priority; and

 - they have to be prepared to share their advice to their client with the other spouse and lawyer.